Thanh Hà (singer)

 Trương Minh Hà (born in Đà Nẵng, South Vietnam), known under the stage name of Thanh Hà, is a Vietnamese American singer.

 Thanh Hà‘s mother is Vietnamese.
-Her father was Bill Williams, an American soldier of German origin, who died at Chu Lai when she was two years old.
+Her father was Bill Williams, a German-American U.S soldier, who died at Chu Lai when she was two years old, during the Vietnam War.
 She went to school in Đà Nẵng, and as a child she sung on Đà Nẵng radio.
-After graduating from high school, she moved to Saigon.
-In 1991 she escaped to a boat people refugee camp in the Philippines.
+After graduating from high school, she moved to Ho Chi Minh City.
+In 1991 she escaped Vietnam by boat to a Vietnamese refugee camp in the Philippines.

 During a beauty contest in the refugee camp in the Philippines, she sang for the first time in front of an audience, for the talent part of the competition.
 She won a $150 prize, and was surprised to discover that many people liked her voice.
 She later immigrated to America under the Vietnamese Amerasian American Homecoming Act.
-She and female singer and music producer Phương Uyên got married in California, Mỹ on September 15, 2022.
+She and female singer and music producer Phương Uyên got married in California on September 15, 2022.